sbajala/ShoppingApp_SB_NP/README.md

 # Shopping App
 WPF desktop application (C#) using XAML for UI design that simulates a shopping application.

+## Programming languages and technologies used
+- C#
+- VS code

 ## Description
 Customers have their own personal shopping cart and are able to do the following:
 - View products offered in the store's inventory.